ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

 4. **Model Preparation:**

-- Ensure that the trained models for the five categories (Toxic, Obscene, Insult, Threat, Identity Hate) are placed in the `models/` directory.
+- Make a 'models' folder, and install all the five models from Google Drive here.

 5. **Run the bot:**